Standard criteria for support payment Click to get info

 What is the Test and Trace Account ID number and where can I find it?

 The NHS Test and Trace Account ID is an 8-character identifier unique to each record.
-The NHS Test and Trace team will provide you with this information when you are instructed to self-isolate or, if you have been advised to self-isolate via the NHS COVID 19 app, when you have complied with the instructions regarding financial assistance.
+The NHS Test and Trace team will provide you with this information when you are instructed to self-isolate or, if you have been advised to self-isolate via the NHS COVID-19 app.

 I am self-employed: what proof do I need to provide?